betul2020/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

-Below is a comprehensive solution to **Problem 2: Escape Velocities and Cosmic Velocities**, structured as requested.
-The solution includes a Markdown document with explanations, a Python script for calculations, and graphical representations using matplotlib.
-The current date is considered as 01:51 AM CEST on Wednesday, June 11, 2025, as provided.

----
+ **Problem 2: Escape Velocities and Cosmic Velocities**

-### Markdown Document: Escape Velocities and Cosmic Velocities
+ Escape Velocities and Cosmic Velocities

 #### Motivation
 The concept of escape velocity is crucial for understanding the conditions required to leave a celestial body's gravitational influence.
 Extending this concept, the first, second, and third cosmic velocities define the thresholds for orbiting, escaping, and leaving a star system.
 These principles underpin modern space exploration, from launching satellites to interplanetary missions.